billkiang/billkiang.github.io/_pages/about.md

 My main research interest is in quantum engineering, where I currently focus on quantum acoustics, exploring the physics and applications of superconducting circuits and optomechanical devices.

-Before coming to Stanford, I received my B.S. in Electrical Engineering at National Taiwan University (NTU) in June 2022.
+Before coming to Stanford, I received my B.S. in electrical engineering at [National Taiwan University (NTU)](https://www.ntu.edu.tw/) in June 2022.
 During my days at NTU, I am fortunate to have worked with [Prof. Jiun-Yun Li](https://sites.google.com/g.ntu.edu.tw/jiunyun/members/advisor) on characterizing semiconductor quantum devices, and [Prof. Jean-Fu Kiang](http://cc.ee.ntu.edu.tw/~jfkiang/) on remote sensing and quantum sensing.